runi8240/dsc-project/README.md

 ## Data & Storage
 - SQLite: `data/app.db` (tables: users, telemetry, recommendations, feedback)
+- Telemetry, recommendations, and feedback rows now capture `user_id` for personalized ML.
+- Disliked songs are tracked in `user_blacklist` so they are never re-recommended.
 - Local CSV: `data/data.csv` (seed tracks) is mirrored into object storage when the backend boots.
 If missing locally, it is downloaded from storage.
-- Raw telemetry/recommendation snapshots are uploaded to MinIO under `raw-telemetry/` and `recommendations/`.
+- Raw telemetry snapshots are uploaded to MinIO under `raw-telemetry/` (not user-specific) and recommendations/feedback are stored by user ID.
 - Legacy CSV/JSONL files remain in `data/` for reference.
 - Use `POST /storage/upload` (multipart form) to push arbitrary artifacts to the bucket when testing Cloud Storage-style workflows.
 - Inspect or download artifacts via the MinIO console or `mc` CLI (e.g., `mc alias set dsc http://localhost:9000 minio minio123`).